ngocnguyen99/FluxPulse/README.md

 # Process your own data
 To apply FluxPulse v1.0 algorithm into your data, either refer to our GitHub or contact the corresponding authors for customized processing:
+- Set up configuration: Modify config.yaml to specify your file directories.
+- Run the analysis: Open scripts/FluxPulse-algorithm.Rmd in RStudio and Knit to generate results.

 # Report potential errors/bugs
 To report errors/bugs or inquire about the datasets, please create GitHub pull requests or contact the corresponding authors (Ngoc Nguyen (ngoc.nguyen@berkeley.edu) and Trevor F. Keenan (trevorkeenan@berkeley.edu))

+# Paper Publication
+To be updated

+# Datasets used to generate main figures in the paper:
+- Folder: data/figure_data/